genomic-medicine-sweden/tomte/docs/output.md

 #### Salmon

 [`Salmon`](https://salmon.readthedocs.io/en/latest/) quantifies reads.
-Note that as Salmon has been setup to start from fastq files, it will not run if the pipeline starts from bam files.
+Note that as Salmon has been setup to start from fastq files, it will not run if the pipeline starts from bam/cram files.

 <details markdown="1">
 <summary>Output files</summary>